Dutywa

 Dutywa, also known as Idutywa, is a town in Mbashe Local Municipality, Eastern Cape province, South Africa, that was founded in 1858 as a military fort after a dispute between a Natal Colony raiding party and its local people.
 It is named after the Dutywa River, a tributary of the Mbhashe River.
 The name means "place of disorder" in the Xhosa language; its spelling was officially changed from "Idutywa" to "Dutywa" on 16 July 2004.
 The settlement was laid out in 1884 and was made a municipality in 1913.
 The town is the birthplace of former South African President, Thabo Mbeki.

 Dutywa is home to 11,076 people, 96.6% of who are Black African (Xhosa).

-Idutywa School of Excellence is a recognized school well known for producing excellent results for high pass rate in Matric.

-The is Idutywa Mall was built so that the villagers would be able to do their shopping.